 b.
 Host an event or workshop to educate residents and/or businesses on how to reduce salt usage, balancing public safety with environmental and economic sustainability concerns.
+The event or workshop must have taken place in the last three years.
 (5 points)

-Submit: An overview of your event or workshop (5 sentences maximum), including target population (if any), and at least one example from among the materials disseminated, which could include flyers, articles, letters, newsletters, presentations, or digital communications.
+Submit: An overview of your event or workshop (5 sentences maximum), including target population (if any) and date of event, and at least one example from among the materials disseminated, which could include flyers, articles, letters, newsletters, presentations, or digital communications.
 For websites, submit both a hyperlink and a screenshot of the relevant webpage(s).